andrevidela/Research-report/Thesis/index.md

 One implementation strategy would be to wait for the compiler to inline those definitions and then run our optimiser without further changes.

-Another optimisation would be to aggressively follow references to see if they result in plain data constructors and replace the entire call chain by the constructor itself, and then run our optimisation.
+Another optimisation would be to follow references to see if they result in plain data constructors and replace the entire call chain by the constructor itself, and then run our optimisation.

 While both those strategies are valid they incur a cost in terms of complexity and compile time that may not be worth the effort in terms of performance results.
 They could be hidden behind a -O3 flag, but that kind of effort is probably better spend in making the ergonomics of linear types more streamlined, which would help make those optimisations more commonplace.
 Which is the topic of the next section